A Markov chain model to investigate the spread of antibiotic-resistant bacteria in hospitals: The exact reproduction number

-A point worth mentioning is that the structured form of (\ref{eq:4}) also allows us to derive an iterative scheme for computing the moments of the random number ${\cal R}_{exact,0}^S$ on the sample paths of process ${\cal X}$ satisfying $\{ {\cal R}_{exact,0}^R=0\}$.
+where ${\bf P}_{0,1_S}(s)$ is given by (\ref{eq:3}).} \\ A point worth mentioning is that the structured form of (\ref{eq:4}) also allows us to derive an iterative scheme for computing the moments of the random number ${\cal R}_{exact,0}^S$ on the sample paths of process ${\cal X}$ satisfying $\{ {\cal R}_{exact,0}^R=0\}$.
 More particularly, in terms of the generating functions

 for integers $j\in\{0,...,N-1\}$, Eqs. (\ref{eq:3})-(\ref{eq:4}) are solved to yield the expressions

 for $j\in\{1,...,N-1\}$ and $|x|\leq 1$, where

 In terms of the column vectors